StuyPulse/StuyLib/src/com/stuypulse/stuylib/control/readme.md

 ### [TBHController](https://github.com/StuyPulse/StuyLib/blob/main/src/com/stuypulse/stuylib/control/TBHController.java)

-A "take back half" controller which increases the speed until it goes over the reference, then decreases the speed by half and repeats the process.
+A "take back half" controller which increases the speed until it goes over the reference, then decreases the speed by half and repeats the process until the error reaches 0.